Ahsanul-Mostakin/React-From-Zero-To-Hero/README.md

 # React Crash Course: From Zero to Hero

-This repository contains the source code and exercises for the **React Crash Course: From Zero to Hero** course that I am currently working through.
+This repository contains the source code and exercises for the **React Course: From Zero to Hero** course that I am currently working through.

 ## Course Overview